SOCIAL

 ▪︎– Integrated schedule management to prevent delays/misses in rental business

-▪︎– Establish a regulatory response system by strengthening HSE-related laws
+▪︎– Establish a regulatory response system by strengthening EHS-related laws

 ▪︎